Facts about Michigan for each letter of the alphabet.

 There are Public LIBRARIES throughout Michigan, and it was the first state to provide in its Constitution for the establishment of Public Libraries.
 The Library of Michigan is in Kalamazoo and guarantees the people of the State and their government one perpetual institution to collect and preserve Michigan publications, conduct reference and research and support libraries statewide.
 The William L. Clements Library is famous for its collection of Early America.
 The Gerald R. Ford Library holds papers of the former president.
 Edgar Guest was the first and only Poet Laureate of the state and National Poetry Month is celebrated.

 Michigan has a wide variety of MINERALS, and there is one for nearly every letter of the alphabet.
 The state has a long mining history.
 Michigan is 1st in production of magnesium compounds and 2nd in gypsum and iron ore.
 The Michigan Mineralogy Society promoted the hobby of collecting a variety of minerals.
 The Upper Michigan Copper Country is the largest commercial deposit of native copper in the world.
-Coppertown U.S.A. in Calumet has a model mine and mining equipment.
+The Coppertown Mining Museum in Calumet has exhibits about the Copper Mining Industry and Community Life.
 The Iron Mountain Mine has a train ride and demonstrations of mining machinery.
 Alpena is the home of the largest cement plant in the world and is known as Cement City.
 Rogers City claims to have the largest limestone quarry in the world.
 The Petoskey is the official State Stone, and the state gem is the Greenstone.
 Other gems include Agate and Hematite.
 The official State Minerological Museum is in Houghton.

 Michigan has over 200 MUSEUMS.
 The Henry Ford Museum & Greenfield Village is in Dearborn.
 The Alfred P. Sloan, Jr. Museum features the history of transportation.
 The Air Zoo, founded as the Kalamazoo Aviation History Museum, is an aviation museum and indoor amusement park.
 Several museums and mining tours focus on mining heritage in Michigan.
 The Gerald R. Ford Presidential Museum is in Grand Rapids.
 The Great Lakes Shipwreck Museum stands at a point where 300 shipwrecks occurred and there are Shipwreck Tours.